AynRandDuran/Therapist/README.md

 # Therapist
 A therapist for those who have been brainfucked.
-BrainFuck interpreter, shite senior project
+Brainfuck interpreter, shite senior project